Port of Rhodes - Mandraki windmills

 Rhodes Central Bus Station

-Best Things to Do in the Port of Rhodes
+8 Best Things to Do in Rhodes Cruise Port (Rhodes Town)

 Before I share the best things to do in Rhodes, I invite you to grab your copy of theMediterranean Cruise Port Guide”, the most comprehensive guide to 45 Mediterranean cruise ports (including Rhodes), packed with practical information, expert tips & unforgettable experiences!
 (PDF format/200 pages)